GST Rebate for First-Time Homebuyers

 This is a welcome change but I believe this does very little to address the system issues of home affordability across Canada (time for approvals, bureaucracy/red tape, zoning, development charges, construction material costs, corporate landlords, etc.).
 Thank you Mark Carney but more is still required.
 Now it’s up to the province to eliminate the HST/PST to really start moving the needle.

-Prospective homeowners should consult with financial advisors or real estate professionals to understand how this rebate may apply to their specific circumstances.
+NOTE: Prospective homeowners should consult with financial advisors or real estate professionals to understand how this rebate may apply to their specific circumstances.

 Real Talk.
 Honest Advice.